Use Agent Bricks: Information Extraction

 Limitations

-- Databricks recommends at least 1000 documents to optimize your agent.
+- Databricks requires at least 75 documents to optimize your agent.
+For better optimization results, at least 1000 documents is recommended.
 When you add more documents, the knowledge base that the agent can learn from increases, which improves agent quality and its extraction accuracy.

 - Workspaces that use PrivateLink, including storage behind PrivateLink, are not supported.